EPCCed/archer2-advanced-use-of-lammps/_episodes/03-lammps-performance.md

 ### Fixing bonds and angles

-A lot of interesting system involve simulating particles bonded into molecules.
+A lot of interesting systems involve simulating particles bonded into molecules.
-In a lot of classical atomistic systems, some of these bonds fluctuate significantly and at high frequencies while not causing much interesting physics (thing e.g. carbon-hydrogen bonds in a hydrocarbon chain).
+In a lot of classical atomistic systems, some of these bonds fluctuate significantly and at high frequencies, while not causing much interesting physics (think e.g. carbon-hydrogen bonds in a hydrocarbon chain).
 As the timestep is restricted by the fastest-moving part of a simulation, the frequency of fluctuation of these bonds restricts the length of the timestep that can be used in the simulation.
 Using longer timesteps results in longer "real time" effects being simulated for the same amount of compute power, so being restricted to a shorter timestep because of "boring" bonds can be frustrating.